 You can’t run an economy as big as ours on the retail and service sectors alone.
 Dan is a numbers man, he likes to quantify things, even in the murky grey areas of life.
-While it’s difficult to be precise, he’s figured out every manufacturing job generates about five other jobs in the economy.
-On average.
-Because a well paid manufacturing workforce has discretionary income to spend on the retail and service sectors.
+While it’s difficult to be precise, he’s figured out every manufacturing job, on average, generates about five other jobs in the economy because a well paid manufacturing workforce has discretionary income to spend on the retail and service sectors.
 He sees manufacturing as the engine that drives the rest of the economy.

 “When he was CEO of Starbucks, Howard Schultz always said the most important indicator of how well he could expect his business to do was the health of the manufacturing sector.”

 So, even if you’re not working in the industry yourself, Dan believes you should care about its health because it may well be the thing that funds the activities you love and those you do earn a living from.

 Despite Donald Trump’s impotent and hideously under-informed cries to the contrary, China is not to blame for the manufacturing downturn.
 Not in the States and not in Australia either.
 Dan, in fact, has a lot of admiration for the industry China has built.

 “They’re investing in manufacturing.
 And they do more to promote engineering, green technology and renewable energy than anybody else in the world.
 They’ve brought 350 million people out of poverty.
 That’s not too bad.”